-Bad cooks: if you’re asked to bring a dish to holiday dinner, and you’re not a high-achiever in the kitchen, and your family isn’t one for true from-scratch cooking (therefore, they probably don’t know how easy-peasy real, non-canned cranberry sauce actually is to make and will therefore be incredibly impressed with your contribution), volunteer to bring cranberry sauce.
+Bad cooks: if you’re asked to bring a dish to holiday dinner, and you’re not a high-achiever in the kitchen, and your family isn’t one for true from-scratch cooking, volunteer to bring cranberry sauce.

 And practice making it all year round.

-So here’s how you make it: for every 10-ish ounces of cranberries, you’ll mix 1/3 cup of water with 1/3 cup of the minimally-refined sugar of your choice, whether that be raw honey, maple syrup, fresh-squeezed juice or unicorn tears.
+Remember, for every 10-ish ounces of cranberries, you’ll mix 1/3 cup of water with 1/3 cup of the minimally-refined sugar of your choice, whether that be raw honey, maple syrup, fresh-squeezed juice, or unicorn tears.

 So: put the water and sweet stuff in a saucepan (but DON’T add the berries yet).
-Bring the mixture to a boil, stirring so all the sweetener dissolves, then add the cranberries.
-Reduce the heat slightly, but keep it bubbling.
+Bring the mixture to a boil, stirring so all the sweetener dissolves, THEN add the cranberries.

 Cook for about 10 minutes.
 You’ll notice the cranberries “popping” (kinda) and everything will sorta meld together, thickening over the course of 10 minutes.